apache/doris/docs/en/administrator-guide/config/fe_config.md

 MasterOnly：true

- If the jvm memory used percent(heap or old mem pool) exceed this threshold, checkpoint thread will  not work to avoid OOM。
+ If the jvm memory used percent(heap or old mem pool) exceed this threshold, checkpoint thread will  not work to avoid OOM.

 ### max_distribution_pruner_recursion_depth